 Don’t worry – we’re going to provide you with the inspiration and tools you need to create a great cheap composting toilet.

-We take you through:
+I take you through:

 Bucket toilets are a great option if you’re looking for a portable composting toilet.
 But you can also use them at home as an affordable alternative to the more expensive composting toilets.